As Deborah Cater once wisely said, “You have to taste a culture to understand it.”

 When you picture Kenya, you might imagine a pride of lions traversing the vast plains of the Serengeti, huge hippos bathing in Lake Naivasha, or the incredible migration of wildebeest, antelope and zebra in the Maasai Mara.
 Kenya is, without a doubt, one of the best places in the world to go on safari.
 But if you want to experience Kenya’s rich and vibrant culture, you need to eat the food.

 From melt-in-the-mouth meats slow-grilled over hot coals to creamy coconut chicken curry, here are 10 must-try dishes to eat on your trip to Kenya.

 First up we have ugali – the staple of Kenyan cuisine.
 Made from white or yellow cornmeal, salt and hot water, this starchy, spongy side dish is served with almost every meal.
-It’s usually served on a platter in the middle of the table and the best way to eat it is by tearing off a piece, rolling it into a ball, and hollowing out the middle with your finger to use as a spoon.
+Anyone who has been on a trip to Morocco or Kenya can attest that couscous and Ugali play similar roles in each cuisine.
+Ugali usually served on a platter in the middle of the table and the best way to eat it is by tearing off a piece, rolling it into a ball, and hollowing out the middle with your finger to use as a spoon.
 It’s the perfect way to mop up stews, soups and grilled meat or fish.

 Irio, also known as mukimo, is originally a dish of the Kikuyu people of Central Kenya.
 Made with a nutritious mix of mashed potatoes, corn, peas and greens, it’s an upgrade on your standard mash.
 It’s typically served with stews or barbequed meat and fish – although you could simply dig into a bowl with a spoon.